thetechnocrat-dev/sequentify/README.md

 A web app to align DNA sequences ([Sequentify.com](http://sequentify.com/)).

+## About
+Sequentify is an open source web app that aligns DNA sequences.
+The purpose of the app is mostly to serve as an educational tool since it allows exploration of the alignment function through easy changing of function variables.
+However, it is also useful for researchers who just want a quick customizable alignment between sequences.
+For more complicated alignments, use [NCBI’s tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=align2seq).
+For more information on how to make your alignment more biologically relevant read [here](https://en.wikipedia.org/wiki/Gap_penalty).

+## Technical Features
+* A web application utilizing dynamic programming to efficiently align submitted DNA Sequences
+* Utilizes Go concurrency paradigms for efficient batch DNA alignments
+* Backend RESTful API built in Golang; Frontend built in ReactJS; Deployed with Docker & AWS; Continuous integration with TravisCI

+## Running locally
 To run locally in dev mode, install docker-compose and then run the following command from the project folder:

 $ docker-compose up